 Nationwide Progressive Candidates 2020; a Multi-Page List

-Progressive presidential candidates are featured right here, on the hub page of the list.
-To see which progressive candidates are running for U.S. Senate or House of Representatives, as well as state Senate or House seats, scroll to the state links below.
+Revolutionary, unbought, progressive presidential candidates are featured right here, on this hub page of the 2020 candidates list.
+To see progressives running for U.S. Senate or U.S. House of Representatives, as well as State Senate or State House/Assembly, scroll to the state links below.

-A brief platform summary lets you quickly see the full range of policies that a candidate supports.
-For more detail, click on a candidate’s name in order to link to his or her campaign website.
+Each candidate entry allows you quickly grasp which policies are top-priority.
+For more details, simply click on a candidate’s name in order to link to his or her campaign website.

-This list is a living document.
-Check back often.
+This Progressive Candidates 2020 list is a living document.
 Until the 2020 election takes place, it will be frequently updated.

 The following Progressive Candidates 2020 are running for the office of U.S. President.
 Their campaigns are divorced from corporate money, and they fully support Medicare for All.